sodadata/docs/soda/quick-start-secrets.md

 ## About the ClusterSecretStore

 The `ClusterSecretStore` is a YAML-configured set of instructions for accessing the external secrets manager which, in this case, is a Hashicorp Vault using a KV Secrets Engine V2.
+Note that some values in the example are generated; values in your own file vary.

 ```
 apiVersion: external-secrets.io/v1beta1